 A second principle in the travel code of ethics is that travel shouldn’t just be a form of entertainment.
 Travel can also be something that is enriching for yourself and for the greater community.

-We like to take cultural or historical tours when we travel to a destination.
+We like to take cultural or historical tours when we travel.
 We especially like taking it from someone who has a personal connection to that culture.
 In San Miguel de Allende, Mexico, we did a food tour to learn about the local culture and history.
 We also took a cooking class in Puerto Vallarta.
-When we were in Costa Rica, my daughter and I took a chocolate workshop to learn about the history of chocolate.
+While in Costa Rica, we took a chocolate workshop to learn about the history of chocolate.
 And in Indonesia, we did a Bali day tour, where we learned about life in a traditional Balinese home.

 A key component of responsible travel is a focus on sustainability.
 In the context of the travel code of ethics, this means a focus on the environment.
 But it also means a focus on the local community.
 Essentially, whatever you do in travel, you want it to be something that future generations can also enjoy, and that will benefit the local community.